geolba/StyleFileCreator/README.md

 # SyleFileCrator for INSPIRE

-The Arcmap plugin ìSyleFileCratorî creates symbol files for Inspire.
+The Arcmap plugin ‚ÄúSyleFileCrator‚Äù creates symbol files for Inspire.
 Test functionality with "testDb.mdb".

 ## Install